Black Sands (album)

-Black Sands is the fourth studio album by English DJ Bonobo.
+Black Sands is the fourth studio album by English producer Bonobo.
 It was released on 29 March 2010.

 Artwork

 The cover features a photograph taken of Derwentwater, in northern England.
 The tower in the background is located in Castlerigg (54°35′29.95″N 3°7′3.43″W).

 Track listing

 All tracks written and performed by Bonobo.

 Personnel

 Credits for Black Sands adapted from album liner notes.